orgua/OneWireHub/README.md

 ### Plans for the future:
 - alarm / conditional search
+- switch to delay() for fast enough controllers (instead of tick-counting)
 - debug tool to determine timings of exotic masters
 - better interrupt-handling (save the state before disabling)
 - irq-handled hub on supported ports, split lib into onewire() and onewireIRQ()